jermspeaks/jermspeaks.github.io/src/content/project/2016-04-02-medicare-mojo.md

 title: Medicaremojo
 permalink: /projects/medicaremojo
 name: Medicaremojo
+description:
-description: An app using IBM Watson to make a better way of sorting through Medicare documentation.
+  An app using IBM Watson to make a better way of sorting through Medicare documentation.
   Project part of IBM Watson's 2016 Hackathon challenge.
 project_link: http://www.medicaremojo.com/
 createdDate: "2016-04-02"
 # image: /images/flitr.jpg
 # url: /coral-reef-game
 ---

-# Medicaremojo

 I wrote a backend for an application that utilizes IBM Watson to pick out topics from an article extractor.
 I ingested a medicare document to see if it could find the keywords.